ericmkeen/bookdown_minimal/README.md

 Do this exactly as you would a regular `Rmd`-based repo that you have already done several times:

 - In *Terminal*, `add`-`commit`-`push` your changes to Github.
 - On *Github*, set up the Github Pages website for your project.
+(The rendered book is saved inside the `docs` folder of your repo, just as we have been doing for previous data stories.)
 - Put a link to your Github Pages site in your repo's README file.
+- If you update that README on Github, make sure to `git pull` on your local machine so that the online and local versions of your repo are synced.

 &nbsp;